-Yes, we are the oldest church in Boston, established in l630.
-Yet after the great church fire of l968, we built the newest and most innovative church structure in Boston in response.
-In this sense, we are a living symbol of Unitarian Universalism— sensitive to the past, but not bound by that past into narrow and lifeless creeds.
+First Church in Boston is the oldest church in Boston, established in l630, but after a church fire in l968, we built the newest and most innovative church structure in Boston.
+In this sense, we are a living symbol of Unitarian Universalism— sensitive to the past, but not bound by that past.
 We respect tradition, but we seek religious truth that reveals itself in the future, not the past.

-We are a congregation that wants to be the friendliest church in Boston, warm and inclusive—yet we take seriously the need to challenge our members with the issues that confront us all, both personal and for our whole society.
-And we do not bemoan these challenges, but work together to answer the problems of our time with hope and inspiration.
+We are a congregation that wants to be the friendliest church in Boston, warm and inclusive—yet we take seriously the need to challenge our members with the issues that confront us, both personal and for our whole society.
+We do not bemoan these challenges, but work together to answer the problems of our time with hope and inspiration.
 We are determined to make a difference.